 The Queensland Science Network is an unincorporated collaboration between more than 20 not-for-profit societies based in Queensland, Australia.
-They are groups who collect or disseminate knowledge about the natural resources and environment of the State as a core activity.
+They are groups who collect or disseminate knowledge about the natural resources, environment and communities of the State as a core activity.
 The Network (QSN) was born in Brisbane in October 2016.
 The Network is hosted by The Royal Society of Queensland, the State’s oldest learned academy.

 The Queensland Science Network aims to: